Skip to main content

 • When not already logged in to OpenAthens you should see that you are redirected to your test OpenAthens IdP for authentication

-• after signing in, you are returned to the homepage as a recognised subscriber
+• after signing in, you are returned to the homepage as a recognized subscriber

 Deep-linking